JS2Scratch/JS2Scratch/README.md

     x = util.getReturnAddress("getPi"); // Set x to the content of "getPi" }

-// Run the asyncronous function
+// Run the asynchronous function
 // `program`.
 Note that this function
-// doesn't need to be asyncronous, but is
+// doesn't need to be asynchronous, but is
 // for this example.
 program();
 ```

 > [!CAUTION]
-> There is no implementation for promises, and therefore making one function `await` another asyncronous function causes the code to wait in an infinite loop.
-Only make functions that return asyncronous if they actually yield the thread.
+> There is no implementation for promises, and therefore making one function `await` another asynchronous  function causes the code to wait in an infinite loop.
+Only make functions that return asynchronous if they actually yield the thread.
 For example:
 > ```js
 > async function pi() {
 >   return 3.141